 NOT A GOOD START TO 2013: The Irish are 1-5-0 to start the 2013 portion of the schedule.
 The current four-game losing streak is the longest for Notre Dame since a five-game streak from Feb.
 4-Feb.
 18 last season.
 After winning nine straight CCHA games from Nov.
 4 through Jan.
 11, the Irish have now lost four straight conference games.

-Friday, Jan.
+ALASKA RECAP: Friday, Jan.
 18 - Senior left wing Jarret Granberg scored his second goal of the night and the game winner with just three seconds left on the clock to give Alaska a 5-4 win over Notre Dame in front of a sellout crowd of 5,022 at the Compton Family Ice Arena.
 Granberg's goal capped a wild shootout that saw the Irish rally from a two-goal deficit and a pair of one-goal deficits only to come up short as time ticked away in the third period.
 Joining Granberg, who had a three-point night, on the Nanooks side of the ledger, were Garrick Perry, Nik Yaremchuk and Andy Taranto.
 Junior captain Anders Lee (Edina, Minn.) led the Irish attack with a goal and two assists on the night.
 Austin Wuthrich (So., Anchorage, Alaska), T.J.
 Tynan (Jr., Orland Park, Ill.) and Mario Lucia (Fr., Plymouth, Minn.) also scored for Notre Dame.
 Lee got the offensive show underway with his 13th goal of the season at 5:27 of the opening period.
 The big center banged the rebound of a Bryan Rust (Jr., Novi, Mich.) shot past Alaska goaltender John Kenney to make it 1-0.
 The Irish enjoyed the lead for less than two minutes when Perry scored his first goal of the season at 7:03.
 Forty-five seconds later at 7:48, Alaska forged ahead with Yaremchuk picking up his third goal of the season converting another rebound, this time off the stick of Granberg to make it 2-1 after one period.
 Taranto made it 3-1 in favor of Alaska when his wrist shot from the high slot popped out of Steven Summerhays' (Jr., Anchorage, Alaska) glove and trickled over the goal line.
 The goal was Taranto's seventh of the season.
 Notre Dame answered back with Wuthrich scoring from his knees in front of the Alaska goal has he took the rebound of a Sam Calabrese (Sr., Park Ridge, Ill.) shot and flipped it behind Kenney.
 That cut the Nanook lead to 3-2 after two periods.
 The Irish tied the game for the first time on the night at 10:37 and they did it short-handed as Tynan scored on a breakaway to make it 3-3 with his seventh goal of the year.
 Alaska went ahead 4-3 as Granberg scored on the same power play at 11:16 for his first goal of the night with Yaremchuck and Campbell picking up the assists.
 Notre Dame wasn't done though as the Irish were able to tie the game one more time with Lucia getting the equalizer at 15:58 to make it 4-4 with his sixth goal of the season.
 All that was left was the heartbreaking finish as Granberg pushed the rebound of a shot by Tyler Morley past Summerhays at 19:57 to give Alaska the 5-4 win.
 On the night, the Irish out shot Alaska by a 28-27 margin.
 Summerhays finished with 22 saves while Kenney had 24.